-With more than 4 million Illinois residents now eligible for vaccines, officials say most will likely receive their doses through their medical provider or pharmacy, although local health departments are also operating their own vaccination clinics.
+Officials say most will likely receive their doses through their medical provider or pharmacy, although local health departments are also operating their own vaccination clinics.

 If you are currently eligible to receive a vaccine (more on that below), you can visit this map of vaccination locations put together by the State of Illinois, enter your information and find links to sites near you that are administering vaccines.

 Chicagoans can visit zocdoc.com/vaccine, where they’ll confirm their location and eligibility.

 The two COVID-19 vaccines from Moderna and Pfizer which received emergency authorization are being administered in “Phases” established by the State of Illinois.
 Each Phase dictates who will be given a vaccine.